flatrick/troubleshooting/SysInternals/ProcMon.md

 * It can show you which DLLs/images the application(s) loaded, from startup until termination
   * Every single captured event will show what DLLs/images are currently loaded into the applications memory
 * It can show you when the application(s) create/exit threads and how much CPU time the thread used during it's lifetime _(as long as Process Monitor was running during the threads full execution)_
-* Since Process Monitor stores a stack-trace for _every single collected row of data_, it can give you a very comprehensive overview of what the application(s) spent the majority of their time doing based on it's own inner contexts. **This is mostly relevant for developers, but that also means that if you've captured a trace when a application is behaving badly, that trace can be highly useful for the developers to fix the issue you're experiencing, errors and performance-bottlenecks alike**
+* Since Process Monitor stores a stack-trace for _every single collected row of data_, it can give you a very comprehensive overview of what the application(s) spent the majority of their time doing based on it's own inner contexts. **This is mostly relevant for developers, but that also means that if you've captured a trace when a application is behaving badly, that trace can be highly useful for the developers to fix the issue you're experiencing, errors and performance-bottlenecks alike**.
+But another thing this will give you is the ability to see if some external DLL/image is what the application is spending the majority of its time waiting for so this is useful, even for non-programmers!
+* All programs running during the capture is also visible under Process Tree which can give you an idea of other applications that might be causing issues
+* it also has tools that summarizes the data collected that can help you get a quick overview as to what went on while the application(s) were running
+  * How often a specific file/registry-key/network-host was accessed (and in what manner)
+  * How much CPU, I/O, RAM and network bandwidth was used **_(and the ability to click on the graphs to reach that specific point in the log!)_**
+  * If any resources was accessed by multiple applications during the trace **(this is helpful to find out if for example a Antivirus is blocking a resource to scan it before our application of interest can use it)**
+  * count the occurrence of different operations
+  * do a **trace of a boot-up of the computer** so you can troubleshoot what it is taking such a long time or why some driver/application crashes during boot-up
+* The trace also tells you some basic information about the computer the trace was made on
+* If you have the debugging-symbols for the application + source-code, you can tell Process Monitor to use these for the stack-traces and it can help you jump to the exact point in the sourcecode that triggered an event
+  * it just makes the Stack Traces a lot more useful if you have the symbols so if you're working as support for a software company, try to **get access to the debugging symbols from the development team!** _(They'll probably be reluctant to give a copy of the source code, but for a support-technician, having that might be overkill anyway)_